nicfel/Mascot-Tutorial/README.md

 </figure>

 Next, we have to set the dimension of the migration rate parameter.
 A lineage from any of the 3 locations can migrate to 2 (3-1) other locations.
-Overall, we therefor have to estimate 3*(3-1) migration rates and have to set the dimension accordingly.
+Overall, we therefore have to estimate 3*(3-1) migration rates and have to set the dimension accordingly.
 The exponential distribution as a prior on the migration rate puts much weight on lower values while not prohibiting larger ones.
 For migration rates, a prior that prohibits too large values while not greatly distinguishing between very small and very very small values (such as the inverse uniform) is generally a good choice.

 <figure>